happybono/SonataSmooth/README.md

 #### Smoothing Parameters
 ##### Kernel Radius (`r`)
 -	Defines how many data points on each side of the target point are included in the smoothing window.
--	The kernel width is calculated as (2 × radius) + 1.
+-	The kernel width is calculated as `(2 × radius) + 1`.
 -	Recommended range : 3 to 7.
--	If the kernel window is larger than the dataset, the app will show an error and prevent calibration/export.
+-	If the kernel window is larger than the dataset, the app will show an error and prevent calibration / export.

 Kernel radius specifies how many data points on each side of the center element are included in the filtering window.
 The total window length (kernel width) is calculated as `2 * r + 1`.